Datasets

 content

 4chan is an imageboard website where users can anonymously post.
 Users primarily participate in threaded discussions in response to an original post containing an image.
 Threads are categorized into “boards”, which are a many-to-one relationship between a thread and a forum room.
-One of the most popular boards is “/pol/” or “politically incorrect” which rebranded from the “/new/” board and is where many internet attacks and threats of real world violence have been found.
+One of the most popular boards is “/pol/” or “politically incorrect” which rebranded from the "/new/" board and is where many internet attacks and threats of offline violence have been found.
 Content and users across the site suggest a free-speech maximalist ideology.

 8kun, previously called 8chan, is an imageboard site where anonymous users respond in a threaded format to an original post.
 8kun was created in 2013 as a free speech alternative to 4chan after 4chan began banning topics.
 Like 4chan, 8kun threads are categorized into various “boards”.
-Activity on the site has been linked to several mass shootings and terrorist events, including three in 2019 (Christchurch, New Zealand, Poway, CA, and El Paso, TX).
+Activity on the site has been linked to several mass shootings and violent extremist events, including three in 2019 (Christchurch, New Zealand, Poway, CA, and El Paso, TX).
 The site has also been known as the home of Q, the user behind the notorious QAnon conspiracies.
-8kun’s founder no longer controls the site and has since advocated for it to be shut down due to the real world violence attributed to its usage.
+8kun's founder no longer controls the site and has since advocated for it to be shut down due to the offline violence attributed to its usage.

-Fediverse is comprised of a network of decentralized platforms that gives users more control and autonomy.
+The Fediverse is comprised of a network of decentralized platforms that gives users more control and autonomy.
 These networks are often backed by servers running open-source code and maintained by pseudonymous administrators.
-The open-source libraries running on these servers, like Mastodon or Lemmy, implement a shared communications protocols that allow the servers to “federate” and share information with one another.
-One of these protocols is called “ActivityPub”, which operates as a server-to-server federation communication network.
+The open-source libraries running on these servers, like Threads, Mastodon, or Lemmy, implement a shared communications protocols that allow the servers to "federate" and share information with one another.
+One of these protocols is called "ActivityPub", which operates as a server-to-server federation communication network.

 Gab is an American social media platform that was launched in 2016 as an uncensored alternative to mainstream social media platforms.